the-turing-way/the-turing-way/book/website/communication/citable/citable-otherscite.md

 - Do the authors of the software rely on academic credit for funding?
 Look for academic institutions in email addresses, URLs.

-If the answer to any of these questions is yes, then you must/need to cite that research object.
+If the answer to any of these questions is yes, then you need to cite that research object.

 (cm-citable-otherscite-where)=
 ## Where to cite a research object?